iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#021] [Announcement] Regarding《Around the Nodes》concert tour refunds.md

 I'm so disappointed.
 I will not support you guys anymore in the future

 **Mohito**<br>
-Even though the news reports say that Æsir-FEST was held, I still couldn't piece together my schedule that day
+Even though the news reports say that Æsir\-FEST was held, I still couldn't piece together my schedule that day

 **NotScalper**<br>
 It's great that we can ask for a refund.
 I bought 15 general admission tickets